 Extra stop-over: San Agustin

 A long bus drive can bring you to San Agustin.
+Luckily, buses in Colombia are easy to navigate.

 This is an excellent place to take a jeep tour to the curious statues of San Agustin.
 The natural beauty of this region will take your breath away!
 You will be surrounded by lush green hills, spot waterfalls and pass by the Estrecho del Magdalena.